arbadacarbaYK/Pixelbot/README.md

 # Pixelbot
-A Telegram bot that replaces faces with pixels, skull of satoshi, liotta faces, clowns or random cat-pics and can run via github actions or in a local VM.
+A Telegram bot that replaces faces with pixels, skull of satoshi, liotta faces, clowns, chad or random cat-overlays in images or gifs or pixelate a full picture by diverse factors.

 # https://t.me/Pixelatebot